didhubdev/DIDhub-sdk/README.md

 ```
 const sdk = new DIDhubSDK(chain, secret, signer);
 ```
 chain is the name of the supported blockchain.
-Supported chains are listed below
+Supported chains are listed below \
 | chain name | code |
 | --- | --- |
 | Binance Smart Chain | BNB |

 secret is any 32 bytes hash.
 It creates uncertainly in the commit process.
-It is recommended to generate one for each user signer, e.g. metamask signer
+It is recommended to generate one for each user. \
+signer, e.g. metamask signer

 ## Inputs for Domain Name Registration